 About the Sustainable Urban Design series

-This course is part of a series designed in partnership with the Prince’s Foundation for Building Community.
+This course is part of a series designed in partnership with the Prince’s Foundation.
 The series aims to provide insights into how the adoption of a holistic view of sustainable design and development leads to more resilient urban communities.
 Land use, ecological factors, mass migration and many other sources of stress are affecting community life.
 These factors, combined with the need for job creation, mean that we have to find new approaches to urbanism.

 The ongoing Poundbury development in Dorset, UK, is used as a recurring case study during the series.
 It is an urban extension of an existing town, Dorchester, which is developed using the principles of architecture and urban planning advocated by Prince Charles in his book A Vision of Britain.
 In 2018, Poundbury is home to 3,000 people in a mix of private and affordable housing, and it provides employment for around 2,000 people in 180 shops, cafes, offices and factories.